 Control...

-The new government starts immediately by monopolizing the external trade, and all private elements are disposed of.
+However, all the overseas Chinese businesses would be permitted to trade, and all export manufacturers owned by overseas Chinese are granted a temporary permit to export.
 Former middlemen between the foreign merchants and the Chinese traders could only keep working if they worked on behalf of the state trading companies.
 On March 10, 1950, the government established 6 state foreign trade corporations: Bristles Corporation, the Native Produce Export Corporation, the Oils and Fats Corporation, the Import Corporation, the Tea Corporation, and the Minerals Corporation.
 Soon 5 more corporations were established China Petroleum Corporation, the China Egg Products Corporation, the China Silk Corporation, the China Skin and Fur Corporation, and the China Industrial Material and Equipment Corporation.
 In 1954 the list expanded with 4 corporations: The China National Foodstuffs Export Corporation, the China National Cereals and Oils Export Corporation, the China Silk Export Corporation, and the China Miscellaneous Articles Export Corporation.
 All of these corporations have offices in important cities throughout the mainland.
 They are separate legal entities; each corporation is a separate accounting unit and operate as a separate company. the corporation is not a consuming or producing unit-it is a middleman in the planned economy.
 The Ministry of Foreign Trade supervises and controls the corporations.

 In 1950, the government controlled 70% of imports and 54% of exports.
 In 1953, the numbers had increased to 92%.